octolaba/indexit/docs/cocoindex. claude-opus-4.7-high/architecture.md

 ### What problem does the project solve, in one paragraph?

-Cocoindex provides a declarative programming model and reconciliation engine for incremental indexes built from heterogeneous sources.
+CocoIndex provides a declarative programming model and reconciliation engine for incremental indexes built from heterogeneous sources.
 The user defines a tree of *processing components* whose outputs are *target states* (rows, files, points, vectors).
 The engine fingerprints components, persists the